purplecabbage/phonegap-plugins/Android/DateTimePicker/README.txt

 How to use:

-Usage:

-window.plugins.datePickerPlugin.showDateOrTime(dataType,successCallback,errorCallback);

-dataType argument takes two value:
-	'date' : if you need the datePicker
-	'time' : if you need the timePicker

-For the date picker : Success returns an object with the parameters {day,month,year} filled with selected values.
+plugins.DatePicker.exec(options, callback);

-For the time picker : Success returns an object with the parameters {hour,min} filled with selected values.
+Options is an object with the following fields:
+  date: A javascript Date used to set the initial date and time.
+Defaults to now.
+  mode: Can be 'time', 'date', or 'datetime'.
+If 'time', a timepicker is displayed, if 'date', a datepicker is displayed, if 'datetime', displays a datepicker first, then a timepicker.
+Defaults (including arbitrary strings not 'date' or 'time' will use 'datetime').

+The callback should expect a javascript time object.

 Example:

 	document.querySelector("#mypickdatebutton").addEventListener("tap", function() {
 	    window.plugins.datePickerPlugin.showDateOrTime(
 			'date',
-			function(r){
+			function(time){
-				document.getElementById("mydatetargetfield").value = r.day + "/" + r.month + "/" + r.year;
+				document.getElementById("mydatetargetfield").value = time.getDay() + "/" + time.getMonth() + "/" + time.getYear();
 			},
 			function(e){console.log(e);}
 		);